Dreadnought: Post-war

-The British, impoverished by World War I, faced the prospect of slipping behind the US and Japan.
+The British, cash strapped after World War I, faced the prospect of slipping behind the US and Japan.
 No ships had been begun since the Admiral class, and of those only had been completed.
 A June 1919 Admiralty plan outlined a post-war fleet with 33 battleships and eight battlecruisers, which could be built and sustained for £171 million a year (approximately £ today); only £84 million was available.
 The Admiralty then demanded, as an absolute minimum, a further eight battleships.
 These would have been the G3 battlecruisers, with 16-inch guns and high speed, and the N3-class battleships, with 18 in guns.
 Its navy severely limited by the Treaty of Versailles, Germany did not participate in this three-way naval building competition.
 Most of the German dreadnought fleet was scuttled at Scapa Flow by its crews in 1919; the remainder were handed over as war prizes.

 The major naval powers avoided the cripplingly expensive expansion programmes by negotiating the Washington Naval Treaty in 1922.
 The Treaty laid out a list of ships, including most of the older dreadnoughts and almost all the newer ships under construction, which were to be scrapped or otherwise put out of use.
 It furthermore declared a 'building holiday' during which no new battleships or battlecruisers were to be laid down, save for the British Nelson class.
 The ships which survived the treaty, including the most modern super-dreadnoughts of all three navies, formed the bulk of international capital ship strength through the interwar period and, with some modernisation, into World War II.
 The ships built under the terms of the Washington Treaty (and subsequently the London Treaties in 1930 and 1936) to replace outdated vessels were known as treaty battleships.

 From this point on, the term 'dreadnought' became less widely used.
 Most pre-dreadnought battleships were scrapped or hulked after World War I, so the term 'dreadnought' became less necessary.